flutter/engine/shell/platform/android/test/README.md

 2. Add your file to the `sources` of the `robolectric_tests` build target in `/shell/platform/android/BUILD.gn`.
 This compiles the test class into the test jar.
-3. Add your class to the `@SuiteClasses` annotation in `FlutterTestSuite.java` and import the test class.
+3. Import your test class and add it to the `@SuiteClasses` annotation in `FlutterTestSuite.java`.
 This makes sure the test is actually executed at run time.
 4. Write your test.
 5. Build and run with `testing/run_tests.py [--type=java] [--java-filter=<test_class_name>]`.